power88w/Centric_Frontend_project/README.md

 - website is a mobile ready version with hamburger menu.
 - several photos
 - the website has photo galleries.
-- google maps have been implemented on the website.
+- google maps have been implemented.
-- easy access from the website to social media
+- easy access to social media

 ### Features Left to Implement